CONTRIBUTING TO MEMBERS AND RURAL ALBERTA – YESTERDAY AND TODAY

-Battle River Power Coop has been providing safe, reliable power distribution to rural Alberta for 69 years and our sole mission is to provide the best and most cost effective electric power service to our 8,500 member-owners while operating under sound cooperative business principles.
+Battle River Power Coop has been providing safe, reliable power distribution to rural Alberta for over 70 years and our sole mission is to provide the best and most cost-effective electric power service to our 8,500+ member-owners while operating under sound cooperative business principles.

 Our rural Alberta service area stretches from the Town of Bruderheim in the north to the Village of Alix in the south, and east from the Town of Wainwright to the Village of Thorsby in the west, spanning 13 Alberta Municipal Districts and Counties.